 This is a modified excerpt from a forthcoming publication of a roundtable discussion with Jules Joanne Gleeson, Andrew Culp, and myself.
-The full transcript will be able to be found in the forthcoming issue of Identities Journal.
+The full transcript can be found here.

 We must remember that only a code of sexual morality that is in harmony with the problems of the working class can serve as an important weapon in strengthening the working class’s fighting position.
 The experience of history teaches us that much.
 What can stop us using this weapon in the interests of the working class, who are fighting for a communist system and for new relationships between the sexes that are deeper and more joyful?

 – Alexandra Kollontai, ‘Sexual Relations and the Class Struggle’ (1921)